nwg-piotr/nwg-iso/README.md

 ## Testing on a virtual machine

 is neither recommended nor supported.
-Running sway and Hyprland on a VM is possible, but frustrating.
+Running sway and Hyprland on a VM is possible, but frustrating (well, Hyprland freezes for me very often).
 If you do need to do so, remember to enable 3D acceleration and EFI.
 Also remember to choose SDDM as your display manager.
 LightDM with the greeter that uses the cage wayland compositor won't behave well.

 ## Contact